News and Events

 Not everything in life will go according to plan...

 Model-based recursive partitioning has emerged as a powerful technique for identifying subgroups of individuals with distinct patterns of relationships between variables.
 While traditional approaches have focused on structural equation models (SEMs) for cross-sectional data, recent advancements have extended this methodology to dynamic SEMs for longitudinal data.
 The Psychological Research Methods Group (Manuel Völkle) has developed a novel approach called score-based CT-SEM trees, which enables the analysis of data with irregular sampling plans.
-Find out more in their Chapter in Dependent Data in Social Sciences Research.
+Find out more in their Chapter 'Score-Guided Recursive Partitioning of Continuous-Time Structural Equation Models' in Dependent Data in Social Sciences Research.

 Heart and soul...